awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_data-sources.md

 The following are examples of CloudTrail S3 data events that GuardDuty can monitor:
 GetObject, ListObjects, DeleteObject, and PutObject API operations\.

 S3 data event monitoring is enabled by default for new accounts starting with GuardDuty\.
 Accounts that had already started using GuardDuty prior to S3 data event monitoring must opt in to enable this data source\.
-This data source is optional and can be enabled or disabled for any account, or region at any time\.
+This data source is optional and can be enabled or disabled for any account, or region, at any time\.
 For more information about configuring S3 as a data source see [Amazon S3 protection in Amazon GuardDuty](s3_detection.md)\.

 ## VPC Flow Logs<a name="guardduty_vpc"></a>